JESUSAMM/Unraveling-the-Enigma-of-Mounting-Dead-Forensic-Evidence/Mounting_Digital_Forensic_Evidence/Identifying_File_System.md

 We will use a tool named fsstat that is going to show us the file sytem type of the partition.

-With the sector offset in hand, you can now provide it as a parameter when using the **`fsstat`** command.
+With the sector in hand, you can now provide it as a parameter when using the **`fsstat`** command.
 This ensures that **`fsstat`** accurately locates and analyzes the file system within the evidence container.

 `fsstat -o <sector> container`